 The baby has a higher risk of numerous complications.
 High birth weight, miscarriage, stillbirth, and birth defect rates all climb with the gestational carrier’s BMI.

 Labor can be more difficult.
 Overweight surrogates tend to labor longer.
 Due to the larger size of the baby, there’s an increased risk for C-section, and there’s a higher chance there will be anesthesia complications or that the surrogate will hemorrhage.

 BMI Matters When You’re Going to Be a Surrogate

 Unfortunately, the risks associated with having a high BMI are very real and affect you, the baby, and the intended parents.
-As tough as it may be, it’s better if you increase your activity or focus on a nutritious diet beforehand if your BMI is not within a healthy range.
-In fact, maintaining a healthy BMI should be something we all aspire to, whether or not we become surrogates.
+As tough as it may be, it’s better if you increase your activity, focus on a nutritious diet and lose weight beforehand if your BMI is not within a healthy range.
+In fact, maintaining a healthy BMI and a healthy weight should be something we all aspire to, whether or not we become surrogates.
 With that said, if you’re generally healthy and have a healthy BMI (or even sit on the border) you may qualify to be a surrogate.
 Please take a moment to check out our other guidelines and let us know if you have questions or are ready to begin the process.